I love to learn new crafts and am always on the lookout for easy new products and ideas to share with the crafting community.

 - Keep the image you are weeding on your computer screen, close by, to help you guide your weeding.

 - Extra light – good light is always important, especially at night when your eyes are tired.
 This could be as simple as a good table lamp or I’ve even heard of people using headlamps.
+Some folks swear by a good ring light over their workspace.
+Whatever you decide to use, make sure to get yourself a good light source.

 - Lightbox – this is a lighted desktop surface that you can put your vinyl on.
 These come in a variety of price points.
 The light shines through the cut lines, helping you see.
+The lightbox I use has a large light area and has several light settings.
+The time you save using a lightbox well off sets the cost.

 - Baby Powder – yes, you read right.
 A light dusting of baby powder will get in all the cracks and crevices making it show up better and therefore easier to weed.
 It wipes off easily when you are done.